 Data Storage Facilities

 The DCCN has many data storage facilities - each with their own advantages and disadvantages.
+It also relies on the Radboud Data Repository, which is used by the entire RU.
 Knowing where data can and should be stored, as well as when it should be stored in certain locations is crucial for being an effective and efficient researcher.

 Local Storage